 We can make grants between £1,000 and £100,000+.
-This guidance is only for applicants asking for £30,000 or more, including touring applications, Place Partnerships and Projects of National Significance
+This guidance is only for applicants asking for £30,000 or less

 We can support projects that last up to a maximum of three years

 All applications must be made using our online system, Grantium.